f-oni/DevOps_Training_Projects/working_with_text_editor/Readme.md

    ![line deletion undone](https://github.com/user-attachments/assets/7a87b22e-ef3a-470d-8737-60243ae5cc5e)

    **:wq** was used to write or save the changes and quit the program.

-   The above key combination brought us back to the terminal
+And thus, reutured to the terminal

    ![image](https://github.com/user-attachments/assets/a8906acf-3e01-4744-a909-849efd6c37a5)